 Spending more than you can afford is an age old issue, it was around before credit cards, identity theft and security breaches, yet it could still be your biggest nightmare this holiday season.
 Once your holiday shopping list has been made and it’s even longer than last year’s creating a budget and sticking to it will probably seem like and impossible feat.
-The issues and stress caused by trying to stick within your budget this month will be nothing compared to the pain you’ll be in when you’re still paying for your Christmas 2014 in 2018.
+The issues and stress caused by trying to stick within your budget this month will be nothing compared to the pain you’ll be in when you’re paying for your Christmas expenses well after the new year.

 This year don’t let you credit card statement be the gift that keeps on taking, not only will you become bogged down by the interest you’ll have to pay but your credit score could be hurt as well.
 Here’s how to make sure your holiday shopping doesn’t become your holiday nightmare.

 How much of your credit you use compared to how much is actually available for you to use is the second biggest factor used to calculate your credit score, basically maxed out credit cards are the worst case scenario.
 If your credit score was a person they would be your really nosey neighbour who likes to know everything and then uses that information to form an opinion about you.
 In the case of your credit score, the ratio of your available credit and used credit lets the credit bureaus form an opinion about your credit worthiness.
 The less available credit you use the better.